khaors/geocompr/main.md

 - A multipolygon - `st_multipolygon()`
 - A geometry collection - `st_geometrycollection()`

-In R, you create `sfg` objects with the help of three native data types:
+`sfg` objects can be created from three native data types:

 1. A numeric vector - a single point
 2. A matrix - a set of points, where each row contains a point - a multipoint or linestring